National Title Contenders – 2015

 Using the formula to look back from 2005 to 2002, it missed one team in the BCS title game.
 In the 9 years since, every winner and loser of the BCS title game has come from this annual group of 9 to 11 teams that share 5 numbers.
 25 of the last 26 and every National Champion since 2002.
 I know we have a ‘new’ system in place.
 But if it ain’t broke, don’t fix it.
 One simple formula, one simple answer.

 This is the 2014 kickoff of College Football Season for the CFBMatrix.
 It’s been a great off season for me with visits to several AQ schools to talk stats and creating better or new pro-active analytics in their football and athletic programs.
-These adventures has spawned a ton of new ideas and metrics for tracking and predicting college football.
+These adventures have spawned a ton of new ideas and metrics for tracking and predicting college football.
 I see the CFBMatrix as a ‘Art of War’ disciple where it’s over before it’s over.

 ”Dave came on our show last year and went through his National Title list.
 No Oregon.
 No A&M. No South Carolina.
 No Stanford.
 But he had Auburn and Florida State.
 He even said the Iron Bowl would be one of the best games in CFB in 2014.
 We all thought he was crazy.
 Yes.
 He.
 Is.”
 Ryan Fowler, Host – The Game – Tide 99.1 in Tuscaloosa